Home » By Course » Appetizers » No-Knead Cheese Bread Recipe

 How to Make Cheese Bread

-This recipe makes a traditional South American cheese bread with a chewy texture and rich, cheesy flavor.
-It looks and tastes like something from a bakery, but no one has to know how easy it was.
-Just make the dough using a food processor then bake!
-If you don’t have a food processor, a standing mixer or electric hand blender can also work.
+This recipe makes a traditional South American cheese bread and tastes like something from a bakery, but no one has to know how easy it is.
+Just make the dough using a food processor, then bake!

 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.